RosettaCommons/documentation/Solving-a-Biological-Problem.md

 Solving a Biological Problem
 =============

-**Others should feel free to add in their expertise to this article.**
+**Note: others should feel free to add in their expertise to this article.**

-There are many biological problems of interest, often stemming from the central idea that sequence confers structure which in turn confers function.
+There are many biological problems which can be approached with Rosetta.
+These topics often stem from the central idea that **sequence** confers **structure** which in turn confers **function**.
-Rosetta is a macromolecular modeling software capable of tackling some of these problems.
-Common problems which are in the realm of Rosetta are listed below.
+For example, Rosetta was initially utilized to study _de novo_ protein structure prediction (sequence->function), while current applications can be as extensive as enzyme design (structure->function).

 ## Protein Structure Prediction

-**Note: put fold and dock in here as well as symmetry.**

 The general question to be answered below: given a sequence, can I predict the protein structure?
 There are two approaches to predicting protein structure from sequence alone: _de novo_ and comparative or homology modeling.